oopanuga/Tweak/README.md

 </appSettings>
 ```

-Read settings from config file.
-Setting are automatically read by default upon instantiation of the settings class.
+Read settings from config.
+By default settings are automatically read upon instantiation of a settings class.
 ```c#
 var apiSettings = new ApiSettings();
 var apiKey = apiSettings.ApiKey;